Quilting Tutorial: Simple & Cute Quilting Block

 If the fabric seems to stay put too well when you want to make minor adjustments, just wet the tips of your fingers.
 It'll give you that extra little grip you need.

-Next, line up your base block on your cutting mat so the seams of the block line up with the grid lines on the mat.
-Place a grid measuring tool over the block and line up the lines with the mat and the block.
-You are going to make 4 cuts to create the pieces to rearrange your block.
-Cut 1 inch from the center in every direction.
+Next, lay your block on the cutting mat so the seams line up with the grid on the mat.
+You are going to make 4 cuts to create the pieces needed to rearrange your block.
+Using the clear measuring grid, measure and cut 1 inch from the center in every direction.
 This creates nine pieces; four large corner blocks, four rectangular pieces with a seam down the middle, and one center piece joining the four fabrics.
 I swap the left corners for the right corners, then flip my center 90 or 180 degrees, but you can arrange them however you think looks best.

 I sew my quilt block sort of like I read a book - from left to right and from top to bottom.
 So say you have a block cut up into 9 pieces, you sew the top three pieces together.
 Then you sew the three middle pieces together, and finally, the last three bottom pieces.
 Once you have these three strips, sew them together to create your block.
 Don't forget to press every seam!